 Oh great!
 What hope do I have if I’m not that confident?

 I believe that the message of confidence can do a real disservice to women.
-Telling women they need confidence to succeed is wrong and very counter productive and can actually stop most of us from pursuing meaningful goals.
+Telling women they need confidence to succeed can be counter productive and can stop us from pursuing meaningful goals.
 Let me explain.

 But does the pressure to appear confident lead to fake confidence?